 This carpaccio of white asparagus is a fresh, very easy and tasty appetizer recipe for your next hot summer garden party.

 At least if April, May and June (that’s me!) are hot enough to call it summer…

 Because if you ask me white asparagus are at their best in those very months.
 From the end of April until the end of June, that is the best time to eat white asparagus if you ask me.

 My town Mechelen is famous in Belgium for this delicious white gold.

 But mind you, I ate the same quality white asparagus in France, Italy and Germany as well.
 I would not try to make this carpaccio of white asparagus with green asparagus though.

 They are absolutely not the same.

-Raw green asparagus, too chewy.
-There are many ways to prepare white asparagus: you can steam, cook, bake or even fry them in tempura batter!
+There are many ways to prepare white asparagus: you can steam them, cook them, bake them or even fry them in a light tempura batter!

 This carpaccio of white asparagus is very easy to make.

 You can compare their taste best with raw endives (chicory): juicy, crunchy and fresh.
 And that is a good match for the sesame dressing.
 I also like to toast the sesame seeds a little.